 - DOE Computational Science Graduate Fellowship (Krell Institute) (app deadline in Jan)

 AdmissionsWe invite applications from students with distinguished academic records, strong foundations in the basic biological, physical and computational sciences, as well as significant computer programming and research experience.
 Admission for the Computational Biology PhD is for the fall semester only, and Computational Biology does not offer a Master’s degree.
 We are happy to answer any questions you may have, but please be sure to read this entire page first, as many of your questions will be answered below.

-IMPORTANT: Please note that it is not possible to select a specific PhD advisor until the second year in the program, so contacting individual faculty about openings in their laboratories will not increase your chances of being accepted into the program.
-You will have an opportunity to discuss your interests with relevant faculty if you are invited to interview in mid-February.
+IMPORTANT: Please note that it is not possible to select a specific PhD advisor until the end of the first year in the program, so contacting individual faculty about openings in their laboratories will not increase your chances of being accepted into the program.
+You will have an opportunity to discuss your interests with relevant faculty if you are invited to interview in February.

 Undergraduate PreparationMinimum requirements for admission to graduate study:

 - A bachelor’s degree or recognized equivalent from an accredited institution.